 LEARNING OUTCOMES Upon successful completion of this course, the student will be able to: LEARNING ACTIVITIES EVALUATION METHODS Discuss characteristics of literature that impact enjoyment of reading.
-Lecture Discussion Group Analysis of Texts AV Presentation Writing of Papers Assigned Readings In-Class Exercises and Presentations Textual Analysis Both Oral and in Essay Written Assignments 2.
-Verbalize an increase in his/her self- awareness, through a development of their critical abilities.
+Lecture Discussion Group Analysis of Texts AV Presentation Writing of Papers Assigned Readings In-Class Exercises and Presentations Textual Analysis Both Oral and in Essay Written Assignments Verbalize an increase in his/her self- awareness, through a development of their critical abilities.
 Lecture Discussion Group Analysis of Texts AV Presentation Writing of Papers Assigned Readings In-Class Exercises and Presentations Textual Analysis Both Oral and in Essay Written Assignments Discuss the relationship between the pas and contemporary societal views in literature.
 Lecture Discussion Group Analysis of Texts AV Presentation Writing of Papers Assigned Readings In-Class Exercises and Presentations Textual Analysis Both Oral and in Essay Written Assignments 4.
 Analyze examples of literature for excellence.
 Lecture Discussion Group Analysis of Texts AV Presentation Writing of Papers Assigned Readings In-Class Exercises and Presentations Textual Analysis Both Oral and in Essay Written Assignments

-5. Present chronologically the various movements and writers of American literature from the Colonial Period through the Civil War.
-Lecture Discussion Group Analysis of Texts AV Presentation Writing of Papers Assigned Readings In-Class Exercises and Presentations Textual Analysis Both Oral and in Essay Written Assignments 6.
-Study various writers in terms of their relationship to the American tradition and to their own age, and in terms of their influence, both stylistic and thematic, on later artists.
-Lecture Discussion Group Analysis of Texts AV Presentation Writing of Papers Assigned Readings In-Class Exercises and Presentations Textual Analysis Both Oral and in Essay Written Assignments
+Lecture Discussion Group Analysis of Texts AV Presentation Writing of Papers Assigned Readings In-Class Exercises and Presentations Textual Analysis Both Oral and in Essay Written Assignments artists.
+Group Analysis of Texts AV Presentation Written Assignments